Wuxhu11/LittleTiger/_projects/1_project.md

 ### **Competition, Free-riding, and Collaboration**
 <a id="part1"></a>

-A series of our works initiated and advanced research of federated learning when competition exists between clients.
+A series of our works initiated and advanced research of federated learning when competition exists between clients, which is important since self-interested companies from the private sector are a key source of clients in cross-silo FL.

-#### **Competition, Free-riding, and Collaboration**
+#### **Full competition between clients**

+We are the first to consider